-Rotation needs to be among different classes of insecticides (see table below).
-For example, rotation between Warrior and Asana would not be as effective as a Platinum, Asana rotation.
-Because Warrior and Asana are in the same class of chemicals and have the same mode of action, little is gained with this type of rotation.
-Note that the insecticides marked with an asterisk in the table are available to homeowners.
+Rotation needs to be among different classes of insecticides.
+This is done by switching IRAC modes of action groups with each application.
+For example, rotation between two pyrethroids in IRAC group 3A would not be as effective as a group 3A followed by a group 4A in rotation.
+Because both group 3A’s are in the same class of chemicals and have the same mode of action, nothing is gained with this type of rotation.

 Bacillius thuringiensis var tenebrionis (Bt) is effective against small larvae (less than 1/4 inch) and should be applied at egg hatch or when larvae are first seen.
 A premature treatment may lose much of its effectiveness before the eggs hatch.
 Larger larvae are more difficult to control with Bt.
 Azatin, an extract of the neem seed, prevents the larvae from developing normally.